Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 - Timesheet and tracking

 SAM9000 is a great option for small businesses, marketing teams, and designers.
-It doesn’t quite have the features required to accommodate the needs of software developers.
+However, it doesn’t quite have the features required to accommodate the needs of software developers.

 #6 – Kanbanize Review — The Best Kanban Tool